briellekfoster/Brielle-Foster-Portfolio/README.md

 ## Hello, I'm Brielle Foster.

-I am a passionate student at the University of Arizona with a focus on developing my skills in programming, creating tools, and maintainiing pipelines.
-I am excited to apply for the Technical Artist Intern, Tools & Pipeline position at Riot Games, where I hope to learn and contribute to the iconic universe of *League of Legends*.
+I am a passionate student at the University of Arizona with a focus on developing my skills in programming, tool creation, and optimizing workflows in game development.
+I am excited to apply for the Technical Artist Intern, Tools & Pipeline position at Riot Games, where I hope to learn and contribute to the seamless development of tools and workflows to support the iconic universe of *League of Legends*.

 In this repository, you'll find projects showcasing my skills in scripting which will evolve more after my spring semester at the University of Arizona where I will be taking another course in Python.

 ## Technical Skills

-- **Programming Languages**: Python, C# (I am taking a course on C# in spring)
+- **Programming Languages**: Python, C# (currently learning C# through coursework)
-- **Tools & Software**: Unity (I am taking a course on C# in spring, Adobe
+- **Tools & Software**: Unity (Familiar with Unity but currently learning more about it through coursework), Adobe (Familiar with Photoshop and Premiere Pro)
 - **Pipeline**: Debugging
 - **Version Control**: Git